shkim04/shkim04.github.io/blog/2023-06-14/choose_cloud_service_for_server.en.md

 I recently thought about building my own app that could go on a large scale for a few reasons.
 First, that would be a great chance to not only learn skills that I haven't used yet but also, advance what I have already known to the next level.
 Second, I would like to have an app that is specifically for my interest even if people might not find it interesting.
 Lastly and most importantly, I am just wondering what I go through and learn during the entire journey.

-The first things I want to do is to set up a server that serves requests from the frotend of the application first.
+The first things I want to do is to set up a server that serves requests from the frontend of the application first.
 To do that, I will look into and talk about a few of cloud services to run the server of the application.
 Let's get started!

 > Disclaimer - This article is **VERY** anecdotal based on my personal experience and brief search.
 I hope you do not consider this is a sole criteria to choose a suitable cloud service.